akankshakutal/gocd-docker-exec-plugin/CONTRIBUTING.md

   exception of 120 char line limit.
 * New code should be unit tested.
 * New functionality should be minimally happy-path tested in integration tests.
-* All pull requests are required to follow the DCO process by adding the following to the commit message
+* All pull requests are required to follow the DCO process by adding the following line to the commit message

   ```
   Signed-off-by: John Doe <jdoe@jdoe.net>
   ```

   By adding the above, you agree to the [following](https://developercertificate.org/):

   ```
   Developer's Certificate of Origin 1.1